unixorn/thelogrus/README.md

 # Included functions

-## logrus.cli
+## logrus3.cli

 ### findSubCommand(args)

-Given a list ['foo','bar', 'baz'], attempts to create a command name in the format 'foo-bar-baz'.
+Given a list `['foo','bar', 'baz']`, attempts to create a command name in the format 'foo-bar-baz'.
 If that command exists, we run it.
 If it doesn't, we check to see if foo-bar exists, in which case we run `foo-bar baz`.
 We keep taking chunks off the end of the command name and adding them to the argument list until we find a valid command name we can run.

-This allows us to easily make git-style command drivers where for example we have a driver script, foo, and subcommand scripts foo-bar and foo-baz, and when the user types `foo bar foobar` we find the foo-bar script and run it as `foo-bar foobar`
+This allows us to easily make `git`-style command drivers where for example we have a driver script, foo, and subcommand scripts foo-bar and foo-baz, and when the user types `foo bar foobar` we find the foo-bar script and run it as `foo-bar foobar`

 :param list|tuple args: list to try and convert to a command args pair
 :returns: command and arguments list